Momentum-Team-19/react-slideshow-merrick-vogt/README.md

 Once you have scaffolded the React app, you can approach developing the slideshow app in whatever way makes the most sense to you.
 Here is one way you could approach it.

-- Create a component called `Slideshow` in a file called `Slideshow.jsx`.
+X - Create a component called `Slideshow` in a file called `Slideshow.jsx`.
 You will need to write all the code for the slideshow in this component.
     - Optionally, you might choose to also make a Slide component, but it's not necessary to make this work.
-- App.jsx should render the `Slideshow` component.
+X - App.jsx should render the `Slideshow` component.
-- Put the data file in the `src` directory and import it in the file you want to use it in.
+X - Put the data file in the `src` directory and import it in the file you want to use it in.
-- Pass the slide data in as a prop from App.jsx to the `Slideshow` component.
+X - Pass the slide data in as a prop from App.jsx to the `Slideshow` component.
 The data can then be used in the `Slideshow` component.
 - Figure out what you want the UI to look like.
 What elements will the JSX need to include?
-- Think about how you will make it possible to show a single film in the UI.
+X - Think about how you will make it possible to show a single film in the UI.
 How could this work? (hint: you'll need the `useState` hook)
-- Once you have one film showing in the UI, consider how a click on the next button could tell React that the next slide should be shown. (hint: you will need an `onClick` event handler)
+X - Once you have one film showing in the UI, consider how a click on the next button could tell React that the next slide should be shown. (hint: you will need an `onClick` event handler)

 ## 🌶️ Spicy options